nathangeffen/fit/README.md

 - It makes extensive use of heap objects.

-- It provides for multithreaded execution.
+- It provides for parallel execution.

 - It implements internationalization, or at least the coder's responsibility for this.